thegymnasium/seemingly-seamless/slides-outro.md

 <!-- .slide: data-background="black" -->

-## Plot twist
+## Plot Twist
-Anything that can go wrong will go wrong.
+Anything that can go wrong will go wrong.<!-- .element: class="fragment" data-fragment-index="1" -->

-You can anticipate and plan for all sort of outcomes, but the one you don't account for is…<!-- .element: class="fragment" data-fragment-index="1" -->
+You can anticipate and plan for all sort of outcomes, but the one you don't account for is…<!-- .element: class="fragment" data-fragment-index="2" -->

 ------